douglasgscofield/K/LOG.md

 working, finally, and bang out a little paper.
 Then if all goes well I'll move on to incorporating mitotic mutation and look for the sieve.

-Practical issues related to development that I can recall just now include:
+**Practical issues related to development that I can recall just now include**

---- Make each mutation representation 'K' be a proper C++ class.
+-  --- Make each mutation representation 'K' be a proper C++ class.
 During initial development I dummied that up while sticking with strict C, and the 'translation' to C++ from the original C is basically nonexistent.
 Is it worth doing?
 I don't know, but I'll evaluate it.

---- Why don't I get proper fitness calculations at mutation rates of 0 and more importantly 1?
+-  --- Why don't I get proper fitness calculations at mutation rates of 0 and more importantly 1?
 Things were trending nicely at e.g. 0.001 and 0.999, but then cratered.
 This is a persistent issue that has bugged me for years whenever I remembered back to this project and I never tracked it down to my satisfaction.

---- Get nested classes working.
+-  --- Get nested classes working.
 The simplest approach was originally suggested by Stewart Schultz, and that is to have the most deleterious class be completely deleterious so that homozygotes need not be represented (they're all dead).

-Research issues:
+**Research issues**

---- Establish research questions for the initial work.
+-  --- Establish research questions for the initial work.
 A natural place to go is to fix the total mutation rate (say at 0.1/0.2, 0.5, 1.0, 2.0, and 5.0 [going to high mutation rates is something I think is necessary to do]) and examine the dynamics of inbreeding depression as the relative proportion